Legal

 8.2 The Customer must comply with all customs, biosecurity, quarantine, sanctions, export control, import control, aviation security, maritime security and trade compliance laws.

-8.3 CODEX Freight may lodge or arrange documents based on information provided by the Customer.
+8.3 Codex Freight may lodge or arrange documents based on information provided by the Customer.

-8.4 CODEX Freight is not responsible for verifying tariff classification, customs value, origin, permit requirements or import/export eligibility unless CODEX Freight expressly agrees in writing to provide that specific service.
+8.4 Codex Freight is not responsible for verifying tariff classification, customs value, origin, permit requirements or import/export eligibility unless Codex Freight expressly agrees in writing to provide that specific service.

 9. Dangerous Goods and Special Cargo